FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

-\@ref(fig:ProchlorococcusLightEnzymes)), which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possesses a gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
-The absence of genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 explain why these two strains cannot tolerate growth under full [O~2~] and high light, found at the ocean surface.
+\@ref(fig:ProchlorococcusLightEnzymes)), which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [@sancarStructureFunctionDNA2003]. *Prochlorococcus marinus* MED4 was also the only strain to possess a gene encoding DNA repair ligase, which uses ATP as a cofactor for DNA repair.
+The absence of genes encoding deoxyribodipyrimidine photolyase and DNA repair ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 contribute, in part, to the inability of these two strains to tolerate growth under full [O~2~] and high light, found at the ocean surface.
 Furthermore, the protective effect of lower [O~2~], allowing these strains to grow at higher light, may relate in part to suppression